SquareGPS/navixy-iot-query-dashboard/DEVELOPMENT.md

 ## Architecture Overview

 The dashboard application connects to **client databases** for both:
-1. **User Settings Storage** - Uses `CLIENT_SETTINGS_DB_USER` and `CLIENT_SETTINGS_DB_PASSWORD` from environment
+1. **User Settings Storage** - Uses `CLIENT_SETTINGS_DB_USER` from environment with password from login URL
-2. **SQL Query Execution** - Uses credentials from the user's login URL (iotDbUrl)
+2. **SQL Query Execution** - Uses username from the user's login URL (iotDbUrl)

-Both connections use the same host/port/database extracted from the user's login URL, but with different credentials for different purposes.
+Both connections use the same host/port/database/password extracted from the user's login URL, but with different usernames (roles) for different purposes:
+- SQL queries use the role from the login URL
+- Settings storage uses `CLIENT_SETTINGS_DB_USER` role (same password)

 ## Local Development (Recommended)